PIYUSH-69/SCANNER-APP/README.md

 ## Description

-The Scanner App is a user-friendly mobile application designed to transform your smartphone into a powerful scanner.
-It allows you to quickly and easily scan documents, photos, and other materials, creating high-quality digital copies that you can store, share, or print.

-Whether you need to digitize important documents for work or simply want to eliminate clutter by going paperless, our Scanner App is the perfect solution.
+The QR Scanner App is a lightweight and easy-to-use mobile application built with Kotlin and XML.
+It allows users to quickly scan and decode QR codes to access relevant information or perform specific actions.
+Whether it's opening a URL, extracting contact details, or reading text data, the QR Scanner App delivers a seamless scanning experience.

 ## Features

-- Scan documents, photos, and other materials with ease.
-- Automatic edge detection and cropping for clean scans.
-- A variety of scan modes: color, grayscale, and black & white.
-- Enhance scan quality with filters and adjustments.
-- Save scans as PDF or image files.
-- Organize and manage your scans in a convenient document library.
+- Quick Scan: Instantly scan and decode QR codes using your smartphone camera.
+- Multiple Formats: Supports various QR code types, including text, URL, contacts, Wi-Fi, and more.
-- Share scans via email, cloud storage, or social media.
+- Copy & Share: Easily copy or share scanned content with others via email, messaging apps, or social media.
-- Print scans directly from the app.
-- Secure your scans with passcode or fingerprint protection.
+- Flashlight Support: Toggle the flashlight on/off for scanning in low-light conditions.
+- Vibration Feedback: Get instant feedback upon successful scanning.
+- User-Friendly Interface: Simple design with smooth navigation.
+- Secure & Offline: All QR code data is processed on your device for privacy.

 ## Screenshots